DefinitelyTyped/tsd/docs/INFO.md

 > Some development notes that will help understanding how TDS 0.5.x is rebuild

-## Usage
+## Run it

-Currently TSD 0.5.x is heavy under development and not ready for global install.
-Instead use the git checkout
+Currently TSD 0.5.x is heavy under development.
+Use a git checkout to run it:

+Pull dependencies:

+	$ npm install

-Build and rest using grunt:
+Build and test using grunt:

 	$ grunt test